Women Can't Have Prior Salaries Used Against Them, Court Says In Equal Pay Case

 Acceptable factors other than sex should be "limited to legitimate, job-related factors such as a prospective employee's experience, educational background, ability, or prior job performance," the court said.

-The ruling comes more than four years after plaintiff Aileen Rizo sued the Fresno County Office of Education over her salary.
+The ruling comes more than four years after Aileen Rizo sued the Fresno County Office of Education over her salary.

 As member station KQED reports: